DanielSiepmann/typo3-extension-workshop/Documentation/source/Configuration.rst

 TypoScript and Flexforms are merged by Extbase, so you do not have to do any additional work and combine both.
-They are available as Variable ``{settings}`` in all Templates.
+They are available as Variable ``{settings}`` in all templates.
 Also inside the Controller they are available as array in ``$this->settings`` out of the box.

 .. admonition:: Task

-   Add some settings and print them in Template and Controller.
+   Add some settings and print them in template and controller.

 The configuration via TypoScript has to be located at a specific path: